Eclampsia: Mechanism

-The mechanisms of eclampsia and preeclampsia are not definitively understood, but following provides some insight.
+The mechanisms of eclampsia and preeclampsia are not definitively understood.
 The presence of a placenta is required, and eclampsia resolves if it is removed.
 Reduced blood flow to the placenta (placental hypoperfusion) may be a key feature of the process.
-It is typically accompanied by increased sensitivity of the maternal vasculature to agents which cause constriction of the small arteries, leading to reduced blood flow to multiple organs.
-Vascular dysfunction-associated maternal conditions such as Lupus, hypertension, and renal disease, or obstetric conditions that increase placental volume without an increase in placental blood flow (such as multifetal gestation) may increase risk for pre-eclampsia.
+It is typically accompanied by increased sensitivity of the maternal vasculature to agents that cause constriction of the small arteries, leading to reduced blood flow to multiple organs.
+Vascular dysfunction-associated maternal conditions such as lupus, hypertension, and renal disease, or obstetric conditions that increase placental volume without an increase in placental blood flow (such as multifetal gestation) may increase risk for pre-eclampsia.
 Also, activation of the coagulation cascade can lead to microthrombi formation, which may further impair blood flow.
-Thirdly, increased vascular permeability results in the shift of extracellular fluid from the blood to the interstitial space which reduces blood flow and causes edema.
+Thirdly, increased vascular permeability results in the shift of extracellular fluid from the blood to the interstitial space, which reduces blood flow and causes edema.
 These events can lead to hypertension, renal dysfunction, pulmonary dysfunction, hepatic dysfunction, and cerebral edema with cerebral dysfunction and convulsions.
 In clinical context, increased platelet and endothelial activation may be detected before symptoms appear.

 Hypoperfusion of the placenta is associated with abnormal modelling of the fetal–maternal placental interface that may be immunologically mediated.
-The pathogenesis of pre-eclampsia is poorly understood and may be attributed to factors related to the pregnant person and placenta since pre-eclampsia is seen in molar pregnancies absent of a fetus or fetal tissue.
+The pathogenesis of pre-eclampsia is poorly understood and may be attributed to factors related to the pregnant person and placenta since pre-eclampsia is seen in molar pregnancies, in the absence of a fetus or fetal tissue.
 The placenta normally produces the potent vasodilator adrenomedullin but it is reduced in pre-eclampsia and eclampsia.
 Other vasodilators, including prostacyclin, thromboxane A2, nitric oxide, and endothelins, are reduced in eclampsia and may lead to vasoconstriction.

-Eclampsia is associated with hypertensive encephalopathy in which cerebral vascular resistance is reduced, leading to increased blood flow to the brain, cerebral edema and resultant convulsions.
+Eclampsia is associated with hypertensive encephalopathy in which cerebral vascular resistance is reduced, leading to increased blood flow to the brain, cerebral edema, and resultant convulsions.
 An eclamptic convulsion usually does not cause chronic brain damage unless intracranial haemorrhage occurs.

 Diagnosis

 If a pregnant woman has already been diagnosed with pre-eclampsia during the current pregnancy and then develops a seizure, she may be assigned a 'clinical diagnosis' of eclampsia without further workup.
 While seizures are most common in the third trimester, they may occur any time from 20 weeks of pregnancy until 6 weeks after birth.
 Because pre-eclampsia and eclampsia are common conditions in pregnant women, eclampsia can be assumed to be the correct diagnosis until proven otherwise in pregnant or postpartum women who experience seizures.
 However, if a woman has a seizure and it is unknown whether or not she has pre-eclampsia, testing can help make the diagnosis clear.

-Pre-eclampsia is diagnosed when repeated blood pressure measurements are greater or equal to 140/90mmHg, in addition to any signs of organ dysfunction, including: proteinuria, thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, cerebral symptoms, or abdominal pain.
+Pre-eclampsia is diagnosed when repeated blood pressure measurements are greater than or equal to 140/90mmHg, in addition to any signs of organ dysfunction, including proteinuria, thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, cerebral symptoms, or abdominal pain.